quickank1t/hacerrank/Birthday Cake Candles/README.md

 Approch 2: With time complexity O(N)

 1. Define a hashtable
-2. iterate N times and
+2. iterate N times and <br>
-  a. if key is not there in hashtable then insert in hashtable with key= size of the candel and value= count of the number as 1
+  a. if key is not there in hashtable then insert in hashtable with key= size of the candel and value= count of the number as 1 <br>
-  b. else increment the count of the number by 1 for hash table with key
+  b. else increment the count of the number by 1 for hash table with key <br>
-  c. also keep a track of the highest number
+  c. also keep a track of the highest number<br>
 3. just get the hashvalue with key= highest number